Orvieto

 Etruscan Ruins

-One of the most fascinating places to visit in Orvieto is the underground city.
-For centuries there has been a maze of underground tunnels and caves which have been kept hidden.
-This underground city can only be visited through guided tours.
-Inside are several hidden rooms, galleries, tunnels, stairs that have been created over several centuries.
-In the olden times the homes of several noble families were connected to this underground city through tunnels for escaping.
+One of the most fascinating places to visit in Orvieto is its intricated underground.
+A real maze of underground tunnels and caves have been kept hidden for centuries, but are today viewable through guided tours.
+Inside are several hidden rooms, galleries, tunnels and stairs created over several centuries.
+In the olden times, the homes of several noble families were connected to these tunnels, which could allow them to escape the city in case of peril.

 Palazzo del Capitano del Popolo

-Palazzo del Capitano del Popolo is an imposing grand building.
-The palace had been constructed in the 13th century.
-Originally it was a small loggia which was used for commercial activities or for meetings.
-Over the years it was then expanded to its current form.
+Palazzo del Capitano del Popolo is an imposing grand building constructed in the 13th century.
+Originally, it was a small loggia used for commercial activities or for meetings.
+Over the years, it was then expanded to its current form.

 Stay and Accommodation

-Orvieto has several accommodation options since it does attract tourists from the region all through the year.
-Many tourists from the Umbria region visit the town every year so there are quite a lot of good hotels and bed and breakfasts in the city.
-Some of the best known hotels in Orvieto are Hotel Duomo Srl, Hotel Corso, Hotel La Badia, Hotel Palazzo Piccolomini Di Ago Srl, Albergo Hotel Valentino, Hotel Villa Ciconia and Albergo Hotel Maitani.
-There are also a few villas and apartments in the town which can be rented by visitors if they plan to stay longer in the town.
+Orvieto has several accommodation options, since it does attract tourists all year round, especially from within the region of Umbria, so there are quite a lot of good hotels and bed and breakfasts in the city.
+Some of the best known are Hotel Duomo Srl, Hotel Corso, Hotel La Badia, Hotel Palazzo Piccolomini Di Ago Srl, Albergo Hotel Valentino, Hotel Villa Ciconia and Albergo Hotel Maitani.
+There are also a few villas and apartments in town to rent, in case you plan a longer stay.

 Eating in Orvieto

 There are plenty of good places to choose from in terms of eating out in Orvieto.
 The town has many good restaurants, trattorias and pizzerias to choose from.
-Most restaurants in town serve local dishes which have been made from fresh local ingredients.
-There are also a few good cafes and taverns in the town where visitors would find a good wine list to select from.
-Some of the best places to try in Orvieto are ristoranti Al San Giovenale, Maurizio Al Duomo, trattoria del Moro Aronne, trattoria La Volpe and L'Uva Di Brozzi Maria Gina and ristorante I Sette Consoli Di Stopponi Mauro.
+Most restaurants serve local dishes made from fresh, local ingredients.
+There are also a few good cafés and taverns, where visitors can find a good wine list to select from.
+Some of the best places are Al San Giovenale, Maurizio Al Duomo, Trattoria del Moro Aronne, Trattoria La Volpe e L’Uva and Ristorante I Sette Consoli.

 Shopping in Orvieto

 There are a few good places in Orvieto where visitors can shop.
-The historic center of the town has many good shops where visitors can purchase pottery, handicrafts, wooden artifacts and souvenirs.
-The weekly open market of the town also is a good experience since they are still quite traditional in nature.
-Visitors can also purchase good wines produced in the region from the wine shops in Orvieto.
-The food shops and grocers in Orvieto have good varieties of local cheeses as well as extra virgin olive oil and many types of traditional pastries.
+The historic town center has many good shops where visitors can purchase pottery, handicrafts, wooden artifacts and souvenirs.
+The weekly open market is also is a lovely experience, since it is still quite traditional in nature.
+Visitors can also purchase good wines produced in the region from one of the several wine shops in Orvieto.
+Food shops and grocers have good varieties of local cheeses, as well as extra virgin olive oil and many types of traditional pastries.